-- 1. These Terms may be referred to as "the L.M.A.A Terms (2002)". - 2.
-In these Terms, unless the context otherwise requires, - (i) "the Association" means the London Maritime Arbitrators Association; - "Member of the Association" includes full, retired and supporting members; - "President" means the President for the time being of the Association - (ii) "tribunal" includes a sole arbitrator, a tribunal of two or more arbitrators, and an umpire - (iii) "original arbitrator" means an arbitrator appointed (whether initially or by substitution) by or at the request of a party as its nominee and any arbitrator duly appointed so to act following failure of a party to make its own nomination. - 3.
+- 1. These Terms may be referred to as "the LMAA Terms (2006)". - 2.
+In these Terms, unless the context otherwise requires, - (i) "the Association" means the London Maritime Arbitrators Association: - "Member of the Association" includes full, retired and supporting members; - "President" means the President for the time being of the Association or, where he cannot act, such other member of the Committee of the Association as he may designate; - (ii) "tribunal" includes a sole arbitrator, a tribunal of two or more arbitrators, and an umpire; - (iii) "original arbitrator" means an arbitrator appointed (whether initially or by substitution) by or at the request of a party as its nominee and any arbitrator duly appointed so to act following failure of a party to make its own nomination. - 3.
 The purpose of arbitration according to these Terms is to obtain the fair resolution of maritime and other disputes by an impartial tribunal without unnecessary delay or expense.
 The arbitrators at all times are under a duty to act fairly and impartially between the parties and an original arbitrator is in no sense to be considered as the representative of his appointor.